Is your feature request related to a problem? Please describe.

 Comment From: jessebarnum

-OK, here's the text case:
+OK, here's the test case:

 package com.prosc.workflows;